 1.2.1.
-The Applicant has made two concurrent applications for the three component parts of the Scheme comprising: (1) an application for a Development Consent Order (referred to as the DCO Application) for the EMG2 Main Site component and the Highways Works, and (2) an application for a material change to the existing EMG1 DCO (referred to as the Material Change Order Application, or MCO) for the EMG1 Works.
-This approach to consenting and the assessment of all component parts of the Scheme in this ES is explained further as follows:
+The Applicant has made two concurrent applications for the EMG2 Project.
+The first application, the applicant for which is SEGRO Properties Limited, is for a Development Consent Order (referred to as the DCO Application) for the EMG2 Works component and the Highway Works component.
+The second application, the applicant for which is SEGRO (EMG) Limited, is for a Material Change Order to the existing EMG1 DCO (referred to as the MCO Application) for the EMG1 Works component.
+This approach to consenting and the assessment of all component parts of the EMG2 Project in this ES is explained in further detail below.